Mom’s Oven-Fried Fish Begin with a Sizzle

 Snow Day Salad

-I’m returning to Harvard in July to complete my research as a 2015 Visiting Newman Foundation Scholar.
-Vine-ripened tomatoes, lettuce, fresh crab, oysters, wild salmon and cod top my farmers and other market list provisions to create new favorite dinner salad after each day spent researching.
-Not pictured: my always present 0-fat Greek yogurt stirred with horseradish to use as a dipping sauce/dressing.
+I tossed chourico slices (Portuguese version of my favorite smoke chorizo) halibut, boiled egg, roasted garlic and salad bar falafel during the brutal winter when I first began research at Harvard.
+When I returned to Cambridge in July to complete my research as a 2015 Visiting Newman Foundation Scholar, vine-ripened tomatoes, lettuce, fresh crab, clams, oysters, wild salmon and cod topped the delicious dinner salads fully appreciated after long days spent researching.
+Not pictured: my always present 0-fat Greek yogurt stirred with horseradish to flavor as a dipping sauce/dressing.

 A Personal Side to Research